Mutual Information Preserving Neural Network Pruning: Mutual Information Preserving Pruning at a Glance

-Structured pruning is the process of discovering binary mask vectors ($\boldsymbol{m}^{ n}_l$), associated with each layer, $l$, that zero out weight matrix elements corresponding to a node or filter index.
-Under such circumstances the pruned layer function can be written: $f'_l(\boldsymbol{x}^n_{l}) = \boldsymbol{x}'^m_{l+1} = \textup{a}(\boldsymbol{W}^{m \times n}_l\boldsymbol{x}^{n}_l\boldsymbol{m}^{ n}_l + \boldsymbol{b}^m_l)$.
-We will use prime $'$ to indicate a pruned layer \citep{fahlman1990cascade}.
-By randomly sampling from the space of possible inputs and applying the function described by the NN, we realize not only the inputs as random variables but also all subsequent activations.
-We define $X^i_l$ as the random variable associated with the activations of node $i$ in layer $l$.
-Meanwhile, the set $\mathcal{X}_l = \{X^0_l, X^1_l\dots X^N_l\} $ contains a random variable for all of the $N$ neurons in layer $l$.
-If a pruning mask is incorporated into the weights, the activations associated with pruned nodes remain zero, which can otherwise be seen as information theoretically null.
+Structured pruning is the process of discovering per-layer binary vector masks ($\boldsymbol{m}^{ n}_l$) that zero out weight matrix elements corresponding to a node or filter index.
+We will denote a pruned layer with a prime symbol ($'$) \citep{fahlman1990cascade}.
+The set of all masks associated with a network is given by \( \mathcal{M}_0 \), while the function associated with a pruned layer can be written as: $f'_l(\boldsymbol{x}^n_{l}) = \boldsymbol{x}'^m_{l+1} = \textup{a}(\boldsymbol{W}^{m \times n}_l\boldsymbol{x}^{n}_l\boldsymbol{m}^{ n}_l + \boldsymbol{b}^m_l)$.
+By randomly sampling from the space of possible inputs and applying the function described by the NN, we form not only the inputs as random variables (RVs), but also all subsequent activations.
+We define $X^i_l$ as the RV associated with the activations of node $i$ in layer $l$.
+Meanwhile, the set $\mathcal{X}_l = \{X^0_l, X^1_l\dots X^n_l\} $ contains a RV for all of the $N$ neurons in layer $l$.
+We use $\mathcal{X}_0$ to indicate the input.
+If a pruning mask is multiplied with the weights, the activations associated with pruned nodes are set to zero, which can otherwise be seen as information theoretically null.
 We denote the set associated with a pruned layer as $\mathcal{X}'_l$.
+If multiple pruning runs are performed with different datasets, multiple pruning masks will be created.
+In this case, both our pruning mask and our data distribution can be viewed as RVs, $\mathcal{M}_0$ becoming $\mathcal{M}$, while $\mathcal{X}_0$ becomes $\mathcal{D}$.
+For a full table of notation please refer to Appendix \ref{app:notation}.